Bruno Mars tops Billboard 200 chart with help from Amazon MP3

 Mars' album, which includes the hit "Locked Out of Heaven," sold 95,000 copies last week, according to figures from Nielsen SoundScan.

-Industry magazine Billboard said 64,000 units of the album were digital downloads following a one-day sale of $1.99 on Amazon.com's MP3 site.
+Industry magazine Billboard said 64,000 units of the album were digital downloads following a one-day sale of $1.99 (1.3 pounds) on Amazon.com's MP3 site.

 Atoms for Peace, the rock group fronted by Radiohead singer Thom Yorke, claimed the second spot with their debut album "Amok" entering the chart at No. 2, selling 50,000 units.